Jaclyn Bethany

 Jaclyn Bethany is an American director, writer, producer and actress.
 She is best known for her work on The Rehearsal, Indigo Valley and The Delta Girl.

 Life and career

 Bethany was born in Jackson, Mississippi.
 She holds a BA in Acting from Fordham University and an MA in Screenwriting from the London Film School.
 Later, she also received a Master of Fine Arts degree from the AFI Conservatory.
 Her thesis film, The Delta Girl, starring Isabelle Fuhrman, Caitlin Carver and Ashley Bell, premiered at HollyShorts Film Festival.

-Bethany's debut feature film, Indigo Valley, starring Rosie Day, Brandon Sklenar and Greta Bellamacina, based on one of her own short film of the same name.
+Bethany's debut feature film was Indigo Valley, starring Rosie Day, Brandon Sklenar and Greta Bellamacina, based on one of her own short film of the same name.
 It was screened at the Garden State Film Festival.
 Her digital series The Rehearsal won the Daytime Emmy Award for Outstanding Performance by a Supporting Actress in a Digital Drama Series for Tina Benko.
 She is slated to direct the upcoming feature film Before the World Set on Fire, starring Brooke Bloom and Samuel H. Levine.